-The Monet’s Palate Cookbook by Aileen Bordman and Derek Fell lists recipes linked to Claude Monet’s magnificent vegetable gardens located at his home in Giverny, France.
+The Monet’s Palate Cookbook by Aileen Bordman and Derek Fell lists recipes that are produced by Claude Monet’s magnificent vegetable gardens located at his home in Giverny, France.
 Monet was a man who had a passion for fine cuisine made with fresh ingredients.
 His farm-to-table outlook was way ahead of its time.
-He was one of the founders […]
+He was one of the […]

 In the Per La Famiglia (Memories and Recipes of Southern Italian Home Cooking) cookbook, Emily Richards captures the essence of Italian home cooking.
 Per la famiglia means “for the family” and in this cookbook Emily shares family recipes and traditions that have been passed down from generation to generation.
 Chapters In the Introduction, Emily writes about her […]

 Dolce Italiano (Desserts from the Babbo Kitchen) by Gina De Palma is one of my favourite cookbooks.
 Over the years, I have made many recipes from this book with great success.
 I was saddened to read the news that Gina De Palma passed away a few weeks ago from ovarian cancer which she was battling for […]

 This is the 5th year of the Great Food Bloggers Cookie Swap.
 Julie of The Little Kitchen and Lindsay of Love and Olive Oil are the co-oganizers and every year they send out a call for submission.
 If you are interested, you send in your name to the Great Food Bloggers Cookie Swap and […]

 Guest post by Nadia Fazio of Mangia Bedda For Canadians, Thanksgiving has come and gone and we’re headed full speed toward the Christmas holidays.
 So you may be wondering why I’m writing about stuffing?
 That’s because I’ve decided that stuffing is great any time of year and should not only be reserved for […]